4 Ways to Practice Due Diligence for Short-Term IRA Loans to Flippers

-This popular form of investing is well-suited for self-directed retirement plans for 3 key reasons:
+This popular form of investing is well suited to individual investors using a self-directed retirement plan.

 - Individual investors and small private lending funds have always been the primary lenders in this space.